 The Suspicions of Mr. Whicher: A Shocking Murder and the Undoing of a Great Victorian Detective Paperback – Illustrated, February 24, 2009

 Inspector Jonathan Whicher quickly believed in the unbelievable when a three-year-old child was ruthlessly murdered in a petrifying crime.
 He believed that the crime was committed by someone in the family.
 This book avidly tours how this killing has impacted detective work in the modern-day and holds influence over generations of writers.

 Padma and Lalli are two village girls who live in a small village in Uttar Pradesh, India.
 The two close best friends were murdered together, and their bodies were hung next to each other on a tree.
-Sonia Faleira tells this story whole covering several social issues in India’s broken system.
-Issues including the caste system, honor killings, police ineptitude, and the price women pay if ‘shame’ is brought to the family.
+Sonia Faleiro tells this story whole covering several social issues in India’s broken system.
+Issues include the caste system, honor killings, police ineptitude, and the price women pay if ‘shame’ is brought to the family.

 People in Iceland have disappeared throughout decades.
 The same happens with an 18-year-old Gudmundur who disappears near the fishing town of Reykjavik.
 After 11 months, Geirfinnur goes missing from the southwest of Iceland.
 Both their families assume they are dead.
 However, their dead body is never found.
 Six people come forward to admit to committing the murder of 2 people without remembering anything regarding the crime.
 This depicts a true story related to false memories.

 Following the murders of the author’s aunt, Jane Mixer, and her killer’s trial, Maggie Nelson writes a deeply personal memoir of her family’s grief.
 It further poses the important question of the cultural fixation we have on dead women.
 A lot more than just a recollection of the murder, this book is a complex work that will appeal to all true crime fans.